slr71/notes/dnd/dragonlance.md

 We continue helping villagers onto the boats, and Kari and Eiffa spot some knights on a ridge in the distance.
 We dispose of them, but then we hear the sound of clashing metal.
 The scaled soldiers bait the militia members, luring them into battle.
 We're attacked by a boiler drac, which is a machine.
-We kill the Baz Draconians that are piloting it, and Eiffa spots a glint of armor.
+We kill the Baaz Draconians that are piloting it, and Eiffa spots a glint of armor.
 She looks back, and they're gone again.
 Mayor Raven comes to us and asks if we saw the horses in the forest.
 She saw them too.
 The one on the large horse was wearing very old armor, and it looked like a skeleton.
 She thinks it might be the spirit of lord Vogler, but he's been dead for a century.